Invest in Best Mutual Funds &

 The NPS can earn higher than the PPF or FDs, but it is not as tax-efficient upon maturity.
 For instance, you can withdraw up to 60% of your accumulated amount from your NPS account.
 Out of this, 20% is taxable.
 Taxability on NPS withdrawal is subject to change.

-The good thing about the National Pension System is that it has an equity allocation, but the equity allocation is still not as much as tax-saving mutual funds.
-Equity Linked Savings Schemes invest primarily in equities and hold the capacity to generate higher returns than the NPS.
+The good thing about the National Pension Scheme is that it has equity allocation, but the equity allocation is still not as much as tax-saving mutual funds.
+Equity Linked Savings Schemes invest primarily in equities and have the capacity to generate higher returns than the NPS.

 The lock-in period of tax-saving mutual funds is also lesser than NPS – only 3 years as compared to the NPS where you have to stay invested till retirement.
 Also, if you are an aggressive risk-seeker, equity exposure by NPS won’t be sufficient in the long run.
 Since ELSS can meet that requirement, it serves investors with more risk-appetite better.

 Hence, consider investing in NPS if the benefits elaborated above match your risk profile and investment goal.
-However, if you are open to a bit more equity exposure, there are many mutual funds catering to investors from diverse backgrounds are available.
-If you think researching, shortlisting and finalizing is too much work, ClearTax Save has already taken care of it.
+However, if you are open to more equity exposure, there are many mutual funds catering to investors from diverse backgrounds available.
+If you think researching, shortlisting and finalizing is too much work, ClearTax Invest has already taken care of it.
 We have handpicked the best-performing funds from the top fund house for you.
 It is never too late to invest.